wshafer/psr11-flysystem/README.md

 ```

 #### Module Config
-If you're not using the composer config helpers you will also need to register the Module.
+If you're not using the [Zend Component Installer](https://github.com/zendframework/zend-component-installer) you will
+also need to register the Module.

 config/modules.config.php (ZF 3 skeleton)
 ```php